katieminjoo/katieminjoo.github.io/_posts/2024-11-06-MetricsForClassificationModel.md

 2. Set Threshold : The PR curve shows how precision and recall changes at different threshold levels. we can identify threshold points where precision is maximized while recall remains at an acceptable level.
 This allows us to fine-tune the threshold to achieve the best trade-off according to our priority for precision/recall.

 ----
-## Example
+# Example
 when one of the case dominate the dataset. when imbalanced. we better look at precision, recall and f1 rather than accuracy.

 Loan Approval / Rejection case.

 ### Precision
-- If avoiding bad loans is a top priority(to reduce financial risk)
+- When the priority is risk minimization (avoiding defaults and reducing financial loss)
-- when approving unqualified applicants cost a lot we'd not want to accept unqualified applicants.
+- when approving unqualified applicants cost a lot, we'd not want to accept unqualified applicants.
+- Then a higher precision and lower recall can be justifiable.
+A conservative threshold (like 0.90) helps ensure that only highly likely successful applicants are approved, aligning with a risk-averse approach.
 - 완벽히 깔끔한 신용등급 사람들만 허용
 - 신용등급 애매한 사람들을 받음으로써 오는 피해가 더 클 경우

 ### Recall
+- If the priority is capturing more successful applicants to maximize the loan protfolio's profitability and retain customers
 - If maximizing approval of qualified applicants is more important
 - if it's crucial to catch as many positive cases as possible, even if it means allowing some not sure applicants. in other words, if missing qualified applicants is more harmful, then recall will be more important.
 - 회원을 잃는 것이 더 손해일 때
 - 조금 더 여유롭게 수용

+We have to decide the prioritization
 Often, a balanced approach with F1-score can be useful to capture both precision and recall, especially if both outcomes (false positives and false negatives) are costly but not equally impactful.